|GPS:||41.239, -73.597 Google Map · Climbing Area Map|

 The park features several different zones of bouldering, Spy Rock, Raven Rocks, and Leatherman's Cave.
 The area was developed by the likes of Josh and Bret Lowell, Aaron Back, John Kootz, and others.

-Classic Climbing Routes in Ward Pound Ridge Reservation
+Classic Climbing Routes at Ward Pound Ridge Reservation